 How many weekly church services were there, and how many taverns?

 This richly-illustrated description of daily life in Germany in the 1730s was written by a master storyteller and acclaimed Bach performer.

-After four decades of singing Bach’ s music and lecturing to concert audiences about Bach, distinguished American tenor David Gordon has compiled this personal assortment of historical anecdotes, scholarly explanations, vintage illustrations, time lines, bits of pathos, gritty vignettes of everyday life, and colorful glimpses of Bach and the world around him.
+After four decades of singing Bach’ s music around the world and lecturing to concert audiences, distinguished American tenor and Bach specialist David Gordon has compiled this personal assortment of historical anecdotes, scholarly explanations, bits of pathos, gritty descriptions of everyday life, and colorful glimpses of Bach and his world.

 For the newcomer to Bach, for the experienced Bach aficionado, and for the general history buff, this book is meant to be entertaining, moving, and surprising.